 Tajiri: Right after Quinty, I thought of something similar to Pokémon.
 So Shigesato Itoi made something called APE with Nintendo, a collaborative company in Tokyo, And he went: “Anyone who wants to make a game with Nintendo, here’s your chance.”
 So I took the idea of Pokémon to Mr. Itoi and they were going to make it but they said it would take some time to complete, so they went: “Mr Yokoi of Nintendo plans on making a game about Yoshi” (…), they decided on a due date and I did the best I could in half a year.
 I wanted to make the best product I could despite the short amount of time.

-This makes Period 1 one of the most enigmatic and intriguing, and the reason is simple: Satoshi Tajiri and Ken Sugimori instinctively put their passions and experiences into Capsule Monsters with complete freedom, taking inspiration from their favorite TV shows and video games like Ultraseven, Final Fantasy Legend (SaGa), Earthbound, and Dragon Quest.
+This makes Period 1 a most enigmatic and intriguing time, and the reason is simple: Satoshi Tajiri and Ken Sugimori instinctively put their passions and experiences into Capsule Monsters with complete freedom, taking inspiration from their favorite TV shows and video games like Ultraseven, The Final Fantasy Legend (SaGa), Earthbound, and Dragon Quest.

 Tajiri: Everything I did as a kid is kind of rolled into one–that’s what Pokémon is.
 Playing video games, watching TV, Ultraman with his capsule monsters–they all became ingredients for the game.

-This makes it quite tricky to split further, but we seemed to find two distinct patterns nonetheless:
+The way that the early Capumon concept was approached makes P1 as a grouping quite tricky to split further, but we seemed to find two distinct patterns nonetheless:

-Period 1a (ID 001-030, Rhydon – Tangela) specifically refers to the earliest stage of the games’ development, quite well-sourced thanks to various media and principally the aforementioned Capsule Monsters booklet.
+Period 1a (ID 001-030, Rhydon – Tangela) specifically refers to the genesis of the games’ development, which is quite well-sourced thanks to various media, principally the aforementioned Capsule Monsters booklet.

 Period 1b (033-037, Growlithe – Slowpoke) is an outlier that we will discuss later on.

 Missingno.
-031 and 032 could belong to either of these patterns; some evidence suggests that they were a part of P1b, although it’s impossible to tell with the sources that we currently have.
+031 and 032 could belong to either of these patterns; some of the evidence suggests that they were a part of P1b, although it’s not completely possible to tell with the sources that we currently have.